 Parenting.
 Yeah, they did it right.

 That’s where the line gets drawn, you see.
 At the edge of the family unit.
-No one, I repeat, no one, other than my husband and me, has the right to restrict what our children (if we had any) will read.
+No one, I repeat, no one, other than my spouse and I, has the right to restrict what our children (if we had any) will read.
 I applaud those librarians who tell the naysayers and it’s-for-your-own-good-niks to stuff it.
 I weep for the school boards who cave under the pressure of a very loud and vocal minority.
-I want to buy a copy of every book removed from a middle school or high school reading list for every student in that school.
+I want to buy a copy of every book removed from a middle school or high school reading list or library for every student in that school (you hear that, you silly Nashville Catholic School principal?)
 I want to tell every single one of those parents who object to any book their child brings home to leave their objections at the door of their house.
 They have no right beyond that.
 My goodness, if they’re that afraid of what their children might be reading in school, why are they sending them to school in the first place?
 Home schooling is an option in every state of the Union, you know.

 Books open minds, point in new directions, reveal different viewpoints, question received wisdom.
 Books encourage thought.
 Books are powerful.
 This power threatens certain individuals.
 I get that.
-But be afraid in your own house, and stay out of my library.
+But be afraid in your own house, and stay out of my library or bookstore.

 By the way, some 40-plus years later, I still have not read The Exorcist.
 Not because my mother still forbids it.
 In fact, when relaying this story at a family gathering several years ago, Mom said, “Well, you’re allowed to read it now if you want to.”